-We understand that one of the most costly resources in a productive laboratory is time.
-When an HPLC is rendered inoperative due to a maintenance problem, the opportunity cost of lost analysis time can add up very quickly, and can far exceed the cost of the parts that caused the problem to begin with.
+We understand that one of the costliest resources in a productive laboratory is time.
+When an HPLC system is rendered inoperative due to a maintenance problem, the opportunity cost of lost analysis time can add up very quickly, potentially far exceeding the cost of the parts that caused the problem to begin with.
 By offering only components of superior quality and unsurpassed reliability, we can help you spend less time on instrument maintenance, and more time on what’s really important – your chromatography.

 Your Resource for New Innovation

-At Optimize, we offer a comprehensive selection of components for most brands of HPLC system, but we're always seeking new ways to bring you new products that will save your laboratory time and money.
-If you have a need for a product you don't see listed in our catalog or on-line, please call a technical support representative to discuss your particular fluid handling challenges.
+At Optimize Technologies, we offer a comprehensive selection of components for most brands of HPLC system, but we're always seeking new ways to bring you new products that will save your laboratory time and money.
+If you have a need for a product which you do not see listed in our catalog or on-line, please call a technical support representative to discuss your particular fluid handling or overall HPLC analysis challenges.